 At Newton Hall Infants’ School our ambitious curriculum is implemented through successful subject leadership, secure subject knowledge, detailed curriculum planning and is delivered via a progressive model.
-This enables children to remember on the long term the content they have been taught and to apply it in new and varied contexts.
+This enables children to remember the content they have been taught and to apply it in new and varied contexts.
 Children are able to build on previously taught skills to develop a cumulative knowledge base that can be developed for future learning.

 We review the impact of the implementation of our curriculum through ongoing formative and summative assessment.
 This enables teachers to check learners’ understanding systematically, identify misconceptions accurately and provide clear, direct feedback.
 This ensures that the curriculum meets the needs of all children, which is reflected in good or better progress.

 Walking into our school you will see our ethos and curriculum in action.

 You will see children who are adventurous, they are enthusiastic about their learning and have developed the skills to be resilient and problem-solve.
 To deepen their own understanding they are curious and inquisitive and will tackle a challenge head on.